-Peter’s roles include Consultant Nephrologist, Reader in Renal Medicine and Clinical Director of the Renal Unit and Clinical Director of the SW Thames Renal & Transplantation Unit.
+Peter’s roles include Consultant Nephrologist, Reader in Renal Medicine and Clinical Director of the SW Thames Renal & Transplantation Unit.
 Specialist interest in renal transplantation.
 Chair of Standards Committee of the British Transplantation Society.

 The British Transplantation Society Standards Committee is responsible for commissioning and writing new standards in transplantation, reviewing existing standards and working with experts in the field.